dlpoiga/react-native-web3auth-walletconnect/README.md

     ├── services              # Complex business logic code that is used in a few different places ├── themes                # Global style values
-    ├── views                 # Containers of components to create view ├── App.js                # Config of your App
+    ├── views                 # Containers of components to create view ├── App.tsx               # Config of your App
-    └── routing.js            # Routing structure and contains all views
+    └── routing.tsx           # Routing structure and contains all views

+## Test with Jest

+> This project support Jest and all test files must be in `__test__` folder.

+You can run test with this script:

+`yarn test`

+## Components - Storybook

+> Always when you create a component you must set up its Storybook and test files

+With Storybook for React Native you can design and develop individual React Native components without running your app.

+For more information about storybook visit: [storybook.js.org](https://storybook.js.org)

+You must run scripts in below order:

+Open a terminal and run `yarn storybook`
+Then, open other terminal and run `npx react-native start`

+Now you can see Stroybook dashboard in `localhost:7007`